mapbox/tile-count/README.md

 ### Vector tiles

 * `-1`: Output an individual polygon for each bin instead of combining them into MultiPolygons.

+### Tile size

 * `-k`: Don't enforce the 500K limit on tile size
+* `-K`: Raise the minimum count threshold on each tile if necessary to keep it under 500K.

 ### Miscellaneous controls